Bladder Stones: Symptoms, Causes and Treatment

 • Inform the doctor of any odd urine symptoms.
 The chance of acquiring bladder stones may be lower if patients get an enlarged prostate or another urologic issue treated quickly.

 • Be sure to stay hydrated.
-By diluting the concentration of minerals in the bladder, fluids, especially water, can help avoid bladder stones.
+By diluting the concentration of minerals in the bladder, fluids, especially water, can help avoid urinary bladder stones.
 Age, size, health, and activity level affect how much water one should consume.
 What fluid intake is ideal for individuals should be discussed with the doctor.

 Bladder Stone Diagnosis